Dating with depression

 There are two types of depression in life.
 The first affects pretty much everyone and is all about the highs and lows that we can all experience on a daily basis.
-Under this banner people might be depressed because they just had a row with their partner, or found out they weren’t successful with a job application.
+Under this banner, people might be depressed because they just had a row with their partner, or found out they weren’t successful with a job application.
 Negative feelings will persist but they can readily be eradicated by positive news.
 The second type of depression is something completely different: clinical depression, which is a mental illness.
 For the sufferer, it has nothing whatsoever to do with life’s natural ebb and flow.
 It is a constant.
 While it can certainly be cured, and psychiatric medicine has been recommending remedies for years, it can rarely be eradicated completely.
 Patients run a risk of regressing even when the original episode occurred in the distant past.

 Whether you met socially or ONLINE, being with a depressed partner can be a considerable struggle.
 But relationships have to cope with all sorts of adverse physical illnesses, from supporting a partner who has survived a serious car accident that has left injuries, to someone having received a cancer diagnosis.
 Why should mental illness be any different?
 All you have to do is become familiar with the coping mechanisms, and here are five you should definitely be aware of.

 Dealing with depression

 One of the worst things any sufferer can hear is the suggestion they ‘pull themselves together,’ as if depression is on a par with laziness.
 Ridiculous notions like that are an unfortunate hangover from a time when mental ill-health was stigmatized by those who were ignorant of the facts.
 If your partner is depressed your prime response must be empathy.
 You’ll need to accept and understand the low feelings they have, no matter how absurd they might seem to you.